Two-dimensional fluids via matrix hydrodynamics

 \subsection{Acknowledgements}

-This work was supported by the Swedish Research Council (grant number 2022-03453) and the Knut and Alice Wallenberg Foundation (grant numbers WAF2019.0201 and KAW2020.0287).
+This work was supported by the Swedish Research Council (grant number 2022-03453), the Knut and Alice Wallenberg Foundation (grant numbers WAF2019.0201 and KAW2020.0287), and the Göran Gustafsson Foundation for Research in Natural Sciences and Medicine.
 The computations were enabled by resources provided by Chalmers e-Commons at Chalmers.
-The authors would like to thank Michele Dolce and Theo Drivas for fruitful discussions related to this work.
+The data handling was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no.~2022-06725.
+We would like to thank Michele Dolce and Theo Drivas for fruitful discussions related to this work, and Michael Roop and Ali Suri for important comments related to the convergence proof in Appendix~\ref{appendix:convergence_proof}.
+Furthermore, we thank the anonymous reviewers for many helpful suggestions. }